-- 1. The Contractor shall provide residential services to non-perinatal and perinatal beneficiaries in DHCS licensed residential facilities that also have DMC certification and have been designated by DHCS as capable of delivering care consistent with ASAM treatment criteria. - 2.
+- The Contractor shall ensure residential services are provided to beneficiaries in DHCS licensed residential facilities that also have DMC certification and have been designated by DHCS as capable of delivering care consistent with ASAM treatment criteria. - 2.
 The length of residential services ranges from one to 90 days with a 90-day maximum for adults, unless medical necessity authorizes a one-time extension of up to 30 days on an annual basis. - 3.
 Adolescents, under the age of 21, shall receive continuous residential services for a maximum of 30 days.
 Adolescent beneficiaries may receive a 30-day extension if that extension is determined to be medically necessary.
-Adolescent beneficiaries are limited to one extension per year. - Nothing in the DMC-ODS overrides any EPSDT requirements.
+Adolescent beneficiaries are limited to one extension per year.

+- Nothing in the DMC-ODS overrides any EPSDT requirements.
 Adolescent beneficiaries may receive a longer length of stay based on medical necessity. - 4.
-For adult beneficiaries, only two non-continuous 90-day regimens shall be authorized in a one-year period. - 5.
-Medical necessity for beneficiaries presenting for residential treatment shall be determined by either a Medical Director or an LPHA. - 6.
-The components of Residential Treatment Services shall include intake, individual and group counseling, family therapy, patient education, safeguarding medications, collateral services, crisis intervention services, treatment planning, transportation services and discharge services - 7.
-Pursuant to STC 138 (c), perinatal clients shall receive lengths of stay up to the length of the pregnancy and postpartum period (60 days after the pregnancy ends). - 8.
-The Contractor shall make ASAM LOC Designations for 3.1 (Clinically Managed Low-Intensity Residential Services), and 3.5 (Clinically Managed High-Intensity Residential Services) available for adult and adolescent
+Only two non-continuous 90-day regimens shall be authorized in a one-year period. - 5.
+Perinatal and criminal justice clients shall receive a longer length of stay based on medical necessity.
+Pursuant to STC 141, if extended lengths of stay for criminal justice offenders are needed and provided, other county identified funds can be used.
+Services to incarcerated inmates are not reimbursable through the DMC-ODS waiver. - 6.
+Medical necessity for beneficiaries presenting for residential treatment shall be determined by either a Medical Director or an LPHA. - 7.
+The components of Residential Treatment Services shall include intake, individual and group counseling, family therapy, patient education, safeguarding medications, collateral services, crisis intervention services, treatment planning, transportation services and discharge services - 8.
+Pursuant to STC 134 (c), perinatal clients shall receive lengths of stay up to the length of the pregnancy and postpartum period (60 days after the pregnancy ends). - 9.
+The Contractor shall make ASAM LOC Designations for 3.1 (Clinically Managed Low-Intensity Residential Services), 3.3 (Clinically Managed Population-High Intensity Residential Services) and 3.5 (Clinically Managed Population-Specific High-Intensity Residential Services) available for adult beneficiaries. - 10.
+The Contractor shall make ASAM LOC Designations for 3.1 (Clinically Managed Low-Intensity Residential Services) available for adolescent beneficiaries. - 11.
+In all instances, the Contractor shall ensure 42 CFR Part 2 compliant releases are in place in order to coordinate care with inpatient and out-of-county facilities accepting DMC-ODS beneficiaries that are (county) residents.